Oh the flavours of Morocco! And this lovely dish brings a memory of them to the table with the use of Harissa.

 Its very easy, and any pasta can be used – spaghetti is great, but I chose to use pasta from the local Adelaide makers L’Abruzzese.
 I love this olive leaf pasta, tasty and slightly chewy, it has 3 colours – spinach, beetroot and regular.

-If you are looking for more pasta recipes try Fettuccine with Cheese and Pepper, Pasta with a Cauliflower Sauce, Pasta Sauce with Aubergine, Red Peppers and Tomato, and Elegant Orzo Pasta with Wilted Spinach and Pine Nuts.
+If you are looking for more pasta recipes try Spring Pasta with Broad Beans and Mint, Fettuccine with Cheese and Pepper, Pasta with a Cauliflower Sauce, Pasta with Tomato and Salted Ricotta, and Elegant Orzo Pasta with Wilted Spinach and Pine Nuts.
 And check out our home made eggless pasta.

 You might also like to read Why we Cook Pasta al dente.